WestCoastJitterbugsOrg/calendar/client/README.md

 ### Setting up a local wordpress development and deploying the plugin to it

 If you don't have PHP installed, follow the instructions [here](https://www.php.net/manual/en/install.php).
 Then, make sure you have wp-cli installed by following [these instructions](https://make.wordpress.org/cli/handbook/guides/installing/).
-Run `wp-init.sh` to initialize a wordpress site inside the wp-build directory.
+Run `wp-init` to initialize a wordpress site inside the wp-build directory.

 Now, run `yarn build` followed by `cp `